 Morbid Tales was a landmark of sorts featuring guttural vocals with a grim and dark musical backdrop.
-To Mega Therion (1985) saw Ain replaced with Dominic Steiner.
-The album gained cult status but fell short of their full potential.
+To Mega Therion (1985; the great beast in Greek) saw Ain not present but temporarily replaced with Dominic Steiner.
+The album gained cult status, the cover artwork featuring a painting by H.R.
+Giger entitled Satan I. The album proved to be a major influence on the then-developing death metal and black metal genres, all the same, it still fell short of their full potential.
 Before the follow-up of Emperor's Return (1986), Reed St. Mark took over as drummer.

-At this time Gabriel decided to do a massive about-face; keeping Ain, he brought back Pristly and added Olive Amberg (guitar) and Curt Victor Bryant (bass), and dismissed the remainder of the band from their duties for the Goth/Thrash album, Cold Lake (1988).
-Cold Lake saw their music take a sharp change featuring a Glam Metal bent, a move, which saw fans walk away as fast as they could.
+Six months later, Warrior reformed the band At this time, Gabriel decided to do a massive about-face; keeping Ain, he brought back Pristly and added Olive Amberg (guitar) and Curt Victor Bryant (bass), and dismissed the remainder of the band from their duties for the goth/thrash album, Cold Lake (1988).
+Cold Lake saw their music take a sharp change featuring, a move, which saw fans walk away as fast as they could as the band had now been saddled with that avant-garde reputation.
 Not surprising they had to take a step back.
 They signed to 'EMI' and regained some of their lost ground with the Vanity/Nemisis (1990) release.